Feb 3, 2020

 However, with today’s technology, is that worth the typical 3% commission?
 Or the equivalent of $12,000 (not including Buyer's agent commission) to sell a $400,000 house?

 Today, technology has radically changed the process.
 Now, according to the National Association of Realtors, over 90% of home buyers are looking online, rendering old-school methods – mailing postcards, printing flyers, and even hosting endless open houses – largely obsolete.
 There are agents who still use these methods, but most of them are leveraging these practices in order to find new clients– not to help you sell your home.

-- Option 1: For Sale By Owner.
-You could list For Sale By Owner (FSBO) and avoid using an agent altogether.
-By using this approach, many buyers will see your home on Zillow, but you’d miss out on all the buyers who are on other sites like Realtor.com and Homes.com, not to mention brokerage websites like KellerWilliams.com, ReMax.com, etc. In addition, you'll also miss out on traffic from popular search apps like Homesnap and Estately, which are fed via the MLS.
+You could list "For Sale By Owner" or "FSBO" and avoid using an agent altogether.
+By using this approach, many buyers will see your home on Zillow, but you’d miss out on all the buyers who are on other sites like Realtor.com and Homes.com — not to mention brokerage websites like KellerWilliams.com, ReMax.com, etc. In addition, you'll also miss out on traffic from popular search apps like Homesnap and Estately, which are fed via the MLS.

-Many of the costs to sell a home are fixed or largely flat (Ex: the cost of professional photos or to input data into the MLS), so instead of charging twice as much to sell a $400,000 home as they would to sell a $200,000 home, many tech-enabled or online brokers offer a flat listing fee that saves customers thousands.
+Many of the costs to sell a home are fixed or largely flat (Ex: the cost of professional photos or to input data into the MLS), so instead of charging twice as much to sell a $400,000 home as they would to sell a $200,000 home, many tech-enabled or online brokers offer a lower listing fee that saves customers thousands.

-Bottom Line: Don’t use a brokerage with a commission structure from the 1980’s.
+Bottom Line — Don’t use a brokerage with a commission structure from the 1980’s.
 Thanks to the internet and powerful new tools, consumers have access to more data than ever before – and are doing more of the work in the home buying and selling processes.